How to Calculate PSAT Score: 3-Step Score Calculator

 Raw Score Range

-Raw Reading Score
+Raw Reading and Writing Score

-Your raw Reading score will be out of 47 points.
-Using your practice test’s answer key, add up all of the correct answers you earned on the Reading section to get your raw Reading score.
-For example, if I were to miss 13 questions on the Reading section, my raw Reading score would be 34:
+Your raw Reading and Writing score will be out of 66 points on this practice test (keep in mind that if you use a different practice test, this number might be different).
+Using your practice test’s answer key, add up all of the correct answers you earned on the Reading and Writing section to get your raw Reading and Writing score.

 body_math_writing.jpg